Team

 Ingham Conservation District

-Mr. Jonathan Weyhrauch is the Founder and President of Reroot Pontiac.
+Phase 1 project partners included Reroot Pontiac, led by Mr. Jonathan Weyhrauch, its Founder and President.
 Mr. Weyhrauch has substantial experience in community outreach and engagement, repurposing abandoned lots into interactive educational settings focused on ecological restoration.
 He has secured and managed grants for such efforts over several years.
 Mr. Weyhrauch is pursuing a Ph.D. in Civil Engineering at Wayne State University and has been an NSF-NRT student in the Transformative Research in Urban Sustainability and Training (T-RUST) program at Wayne State University.

-Mr. Chris Bobryk is the Watershed Planner at the Clinton River Watershed Council.
+Phase 1 partners included the Clinton River Watershed Council, led by Watershed Planner Chris Bobryk.
 Mr. Bobryk brings a diversity of experiences in natural resource planning, reclamation, and geospatial modeling to his work.
 Chris received a Ph.D. in Forestry from the University of Missouri and specializes in developing decision-support tools that help guide natural resource management activities.
-Chris leads the WaterTowns® program and other initiatives related to supporting community development and climate resilience along the Clinton River and Lake St. Clair.
+Chris led the WaterTowns® program and other initiatives related to supporting community development and climate resilience along the Clinton River and Lake St. Clair.

 Advisory Board

-The advisory board for the project is comprised of 65 individuals from local, regional, state and federal government, community action and watershed organizations, industry and academia, all working toward protecting the Great Lakes ecosystem.
+Over 70 individuals have advised the project, from local, regional, state and federal government, community action and watershed organizations, industry and academia, all working toward protecting the Great Lakes ecosystem.
 Advisory board members identify and prioritize challenges, recommend local, regional and national connections, and determine best approaches for reaching and engaging key audiences.
-Board members participate in focus groups based on their preference and expertise: 1) community engagement, 2) technologies and monitoring.
+Board members participate in focus groups based on their preference and expertise in community engagement, technologies and environmental monitoring.